planttheidea/bolster/README.md

 **$(selector).boundingBox()**

-Return the bounding client rectange (top, left, right, bottom, height, and width relative to viewport) of the first element in the jQuery object.
+Return the bounding client rectangle (top, left, right, bottom, height, and width relative to viewport) of the first element in the jQuery object.
 To execute the method, you simply call the method (no parameters accepted).

 Example:
 ```html